PerryChen222/PerryChen222.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year undergraduate student from School of Mathemetic Sciences, Fudan University.
-My research interests includes LLM, Reinforcement Learning and Operation Reasearch.
+My research interests includes LLM, Reinforcement Learning and High Dimentional Probability.

 I am very fortunate to be advised by Prof. Hongning Wang of CoAI Lab from Department of Computer Science and Technology, Tshinghua University.